sakshamrathi21/CS236-Spring-2025-Labs/xv6-mac/README.md

 It is recommended that you create separate copies of this xv6 folder for every problem you solve (so that you do not disturb the original files).

 In case you face any issues in the above steps, then please contact: Saksham Rathi (Mail: 22b1003@iitb.ac.in ; WhatsApp: +91-6375-66-3539).
+In the worst case, you will have to use lab machines through ssh for using xv6 (which isn't really tough).